 - Set boundaries that both sides can respect and honor — Learning how to set boundaries can apply to many areas of our lives.
 It’s about more than just setting those healthy relationship boundaries, though.
 Therapy can help the other party learn how to honor their partner’s boundaries.

-- Compromise on any hot-button issues in your relationship — Most marriages occasionally have those one or two issues that seem to resurface time and again.
+- Compromise on any hot-button relationship issues — Most marriages occasionally have those one or two issues that seem to resurface time and again.
 Learning how to compromise might help you move past them, or at least it can help you both learn how to deal with them the next time they pop up.

 - Process pain — If not processed and dealt with, pain from trauma, loss, or abuse can follow us into adulthood and into our marriage.
 Through therapy, you can learn how to effectively process your pain, so you can let go of it rather than allow it to affect your current or future relationships.